wibotic/socketcand_translate/README.md

 # Get the info of node 18 on the CAN bus using:
 yakut --transport "CAN(can.media.socketcand.SocketcandMedia('can0','192.168.2.163',29536),99)" call 18 uavcan.node.GetInfo.1.0 '{}'

-# Get the name of node 18 on the CAN bus using:
+# Get the name register of node 18 on the CAN bus using:
 yakut --transport "CAN(can.media.socketcand.SocketcandMedia('can0','192.168.2.163',29536),99)" call 18 uavcan.register.Access.1.0 "{'name':{'name':'NAME'}}"
 ```